Sheet no. 3

 The highlighted letters of the Tetragrammaton are marked in roundels 1 and 3.

-The ruling - made with a stylus - along with the breaks between membranes is visible.
+The ruling - made with a hard point - along with the breaks between membranes is visible.

 The pricking is visible on the sheets' edges.